MarkE16/EncoderDecoder/README.md

 - Python.

 ## Change Log
+### v1.0.3 | July 16, 2022
+- Small Error that didn't have the correct version number.
+This patch fixes this issue.
+---
 ### v1.0.2 | July 16, 2022
 - You can now check for updates.
+---
 ### v1.0.1 | July 5, 2022
 - Fixed a spelling typo.
 Yup, that's the patch.
 ---